bloxstreet/support/guides/training-guide.md

 **Trainer:** *The mops are located in **_the staff room_**.*

-**Keep in mind the players who got the question correct or incorrect.
-If a player gets three or more questions incorrect, you may remove them from the server.**
+**Keep the players who got each question incorrect in mind.
+If a player gets three or more questions incorrect, remove them from the server.**

 **Trainer:** *What punishment do trollers receive?*